Russian citizens moving to Federal Republic of Germany

 Where do Russian applicants typically apply for a Federal Republic of Germany visa?+

-Applications are typically processed at Applicable consular post in origin country.
+Applications are typically processed at a Federal Republic of Germany consulate or visa application centre in your country of residence.
 Some digital and in-country applications can be filed directly with Federal Republic of Germany's immigration authority without a consular visit.